-Severity (S) x Likelihood (L) = Risk Ratings (R) Fatality = 5 Likely = 5 20 + Very High Risk Injury (Specified injury / RIDDOR reportable) = 4 Probable = 4 15 - 19 High Risk Injury (requiring treatment and/or 3 to 7 day absence) = 3 Possible = 3 9 - 14 Medium Risk Injury (requiring treatment and/ or absence less than 3 days) = 2 Unlikely = 2 4 - 8 Low Risk Minor Injury = 1 Very Unlikely = 1 1 - 3 Very Low risk
+Severity (S) х Likelihood (L) = Risk Ratings (R) Fatality = 5 Likely = 5 20 + Very High Risk Injury (Specified injury / RIDDOR reportable) = 4 Probable = 4 15 - 19 High Risk Injury (requiring treatment and/or 3 to 7 day absence) = 3 Possible = 3 9 - 14 Medium Risk Injury (requiring treatment and/ or absence less than 3 days) = 2 Unlikely = 2 4 - 8 Low Risk Minor Injury = 1 Very Unlikely = 1 1 - 3 Very Low risk

 Hazard Theme Government Level Key action list School Level Control Measures - Mitigation, responses and confirmation that actions have been completed.
-Likeli- hood of issue Severity of issue Total Score People with the virus infecting others Risk to health due to COVID- 19 Preventi on Minimise contact with individuals who are unwell by ensuring that those who have COVID-19 symptoms, or someone in their household does, do not attend school (All times) Communicate so that everyone knows that pupils, staff and other adults do not come into the school if they have coronavirus (COVID-19) symptoms , or have tested positive in the last 10 days, and ensuring anyone developing those symptoms during the school day is sent home.
+Likeli- hood of issue Severity of issue Total Score People with the virus infecting others Risk to health due to COVID-19 Preventi Minimise contact with individuals who are unwell by ensuring that those who have COVID-19 symptoms, or someone in their household does, do not attend school (All times) Communicate so that everyone knows that pupils, staff and other adults do not come into the school if they have coronavirus (COVID-19) symptoms, or have tested positive in the last 10 days, and ensuring anyone developing those symptoms during the school day is sent home.
+Staff testing positive with a Lateral Flow Test should not attend school and should instead book a PCR test and follow the advice given.
 This will be communicated by: Staff handbook and training, Parents letters, COVID agreement and information on the website.
 Parents not to send children with symptoms to school.
 Any child displaying symptoms to be escorted straight to the isolation room and be sent home.
 Staff to inform HT as soon as any symptoms (Phone HT mobile).
 If the staff member is in school, call the office/SLT to ensure someone can be with the children (if applicable) and go home (if safe to travel, or if not attend the isolation room until support is arranged).
-Those sent home should follow ' stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection ', which sets out that they must self-isolate for at least 10 days and should arrange to have a test to see if they have coronavirus (COVID-19).
+Those sent home should follow 'stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection', which sets out that they must self-isolate for at least 10 days and should arrange to have a test to see if they have coronavirus (COVID-19).
 Other members of their household (including any siblings) should self-isolate for 14 days from when the symptomatic person first had symptoms.
-Siblings of children displaying symptoms will be sent home at the same time as the symptomatic child.
 5 2 10